home | electronics | toolbox | science club | tuxtalk | photos | e-cards | online-shop

 Note that this article documents my own story and my thoughts on the subject.
 I am not providing advice of any kind to anybody.

 It can be mixed with Black Walnut tincture or a colloidal silver solution to make a paste.
 The paste is applied to the affected skin and after that it needs to dry.
-Use a blow dryer if needed.
+Use a blow dryer to speed up the process.
 I would stay away from colloidal silver gels as all gels will trap moisture.
 It's important to keep the skin dry as yeast and fungi thrive on wet skin.
-It's probably best to buy Niacinamide in capsule form and simply break open the capsule to extract the powder.
+The easiest option is probably to buy Niacinamide in capsule form and simply break open the capsule to extract the powder.
+Capsules may contain other poweders such a Magnesium Stearate but it's not a problem.

 I could not test it myself since my fungal infection has healed but the results are apparently phenomenal.
 Resistant and reoccurring infections were healed within days.